Combined Cadet Force

 Stonyhurst’s connection to the Combined Cadet Force (CCF) stretches back more than a century.

-There are seven platoons, each named after Stonyhurst OS awarded the Victoria Cross and a newly created platoon to accommodate the number of students joining the College in Higher Line, named after the first commanding officer of the Corps.
+There are seven platoons, each named after Stonyhurst OS awarded the Victoria Cross and a newly created platoon to accommodate the number of pupils joining the College in Higher Line, named after the first commanding officer of the Corps.

 The Platoons are: